fd0e/site-1/wiki/pages/email.md

 # email

-as of june 10, 2018, the mx record for tilde.team is now set to our own mailserver!
+tilde.team has a mailserver. here are your options:

-you have a couple options:
+### clients and connection settings

 * mutt - should work out of the box